Tmorrison2017fit/Extracting-Requirements-From-Code/README.md

 ### It will also store the source files for the system that we will build

-### It's empty right now because we are still planning out the project
+### It's empty right now because we are still working the project